castogio/castogio.github.io/content/intro_to_rxsop.md

 ​
-I saw this configuration altered in the wild by inexperienced administrators and troubleshooters without properly validating its effect on the environment, especially to address the issue of sticky clients.
-The latter is not advisable: the RX-SOP is a receive-only configuration and it applies **only** to the AP side, while the client will continue receiving transmissions from the AP as if nothing changed.
+I saw this configuration altered in the wild by inexperienced administrators and troubleshooters without properly validating its effect on the environment, primarily to address the issue of sticky clients.
+The latter is not advisable: the RX-SOP is a receive-only configuration, and it applies **only** to the AP side, while the client will continue receiving transmissions from the AP as if nothing changed.
 The client may send a frame using its estimated "correct" power level for the AP to receive, while the AP ignores